An honest comparison for CHROs and CFOs who are done guessing about their workforce

 The platforms

-Skillscope is a workforce intelligence platform that aggregates behavioral signals from the tools employees already use, including communication platforms, productivity suites, code repositories, CRMs, and HRIS systems, into deterministic, auditable confidence scores.
+Levos is a workforce intelligence platform, positioned as the Human Capital Operating System for the AI era.
+It aggregates behavioral signals from the tools employees already use, including communication platforms, productivity suites, code repositories, CRMs, HRIS systems, and AI tools, into auditable scores with a confidence rating on every claim.
 No surveys.
 No self-reporting.
-Signals are organized into five families (Activity, Quality, Delivery, Revenue, OKR) that create a common taxonomy across any connected data source.
+Signals are organized into six families (Activity, Quality, Delivery, Revenue, OKR Alignment, and AI Impact) that create a common taxonomy across any connected data source.

-What makes Skillscope fundamentally different from every other platform on this list is its architectural position.
+What makes Levos fundamentally different from every other platform on this list is its architectural position.
 It does not replace your HRIS.
 It does not run payroll.
 It does not manage review cycles.
-Instead, it sits atop your entire tech stack and connects the dots that no single tool can see on its own.
+Instead, it sits above your entire tech stack and connects the dots that no single tool can see on its own.

 A Lattice user sees how employees perform against goals and review criteria.
 A Gloat user sees which employees are matched to internal opportunities.
 A Workday admin sees headcount and compensation data.
-A Skillscope user sees all of that, plus the behavioral signals from every connected tool, synthesized into a single intelligence layer that both HR and finance can act on.
+A Levos user sees all of that, plus the behavioral signals from every connected tool, synthesized into a single intelligence layer that the CHRO, CFO, CRO, manager, and employee each act on through their own persona view.

-· Deterministic scoring that is auditable and explainable.
-Every confidence score traces back to specific behavioral signals, not a black box.
+- Confidence-scored, source-cited measurement rather than a black box.
+Every score carries a confidence rating and can be traced back to specific behavioral signals through controlled cohort analysis.
 This matters to organizations navigating AI compliance requirements such as NYC Local Law 144 and the EU AI Act.

-What it does not do: Skillscope is not an HRIS.
+What it does not do: Levos is not an HRIS.
 It does not manage payroll, benefits administration, or employee records.
-It does not run structured review cycles; that is what Lattice and PerformYard are for.
-It does not process job applications; that is what Eightfold does.
-What it does is grab the metadata and behavioral signals from all of those systems and contextualize them into workforce intelligence with more clarity and design layers than any other platform on this list.
-The deliberate architectural choice not to be an HRIS or a performance management tool is what enables Skillscope to serve as the connective layer across all of them.
+It does not run structured review cycles.
+That is what Lattice and PerformYard are for.
+It does not process job applications.
+That is what Eightfold does.
+What it does is pull metadata and behavioral signals from all those systems, never document content or keystrokes, and contextualize them as workforce intelligence.
+By design, Levos stays out of HRIS and performance management territory.
+That restraint is what lets it function as a true connective layer above those systems rather than competing with them.

 Key differentiator: Every other platform on this list analyzes data inside its own walls.
-Skillscope is the only platform designed to aggregate data from all of them.
-For organizations already running Workday, Lattice, or any other system on this list, Skillscope is not a replacement.
+Levos is the only platform designed to aggregate data from all of them.
+For organizations already running Workday, Lattice, or any other system on this list, Levos is not a replacement.
 It is the intelligence layer that those systems are missing.

 2. Visier: Enterprise people analytics